ymz-ncnk/sync-consensus-algorithm/Sync Consensus Algorithm.md

 quickly process both write and read requests.

 Also, the Sync algorithm does not contain such a thing as a state machine.
-This term can be found in the [Syncfull](https://github.com/ymz-ncnk/sync-consensus-algorithm/blob/main/Syncfull%20Consensus%20Algorithm.md) algorithm, which is an extension of Sync:
-`Sync + state machine = Syncfull`
+This term can be found in the [Syncfull](https://github.com/ymz-ncnk/sync-consensus-algorithm/blob/main/Syncfull%20Consensus%20Algorithm.md) algorithm, which is an extension of Sync: `Sync + state machine = Syncfull`.

 ## Distributed Log
 Each node maintains its own log, which together make a distributed log.